What is underlayment

 Frequently Asked Questions

-The most common types of underlayment are asphalt-saturated felt, synthetic underlayment, and rubberized asphalt.
+The most common types of underlayment are asphalt-saturated felt paper, synthetic underlayment, and rubberized asphalt.

-Roof underlayment should be replaced whenever the roof covering is replaced, typically every 20-30 years.
+Underlayment should be replaced whenever the roof covering is replaced, or if it becomes damaged or worn over time.

 Connect with certified professionals in your area